faiq/distributed-systems-notes/Rpc.md

 5. On Machine 2 execution of the given procedure begins, and when it's done a return value is passed to Process A.
 6. When Process A gets the return value it resumes execution as normal

-The flow of execution here is similar to any other program, but for the tiny fact that you're doing it across TWO DIFFERENT machines!
+The flow of execution here is similar to any other program, except for the tiny fact that you're doing it across TWO DIFFERENT machines!
 Seriously, how cool is that?

 ## How does a Remote Procedure Call differ from a local procedure call?